DGAP-Stimmrechte: ADO Properties S.A. (deutsch)

 Form to be used for the purposes of notifying a change in major holdings pursuant to the amended law and Grand-ducal Regulation of 11 January 2008 on transparency requirements for issuers (referred to as 'the Transparency Law' and 'the Transparency Regulation') NOTIFICATION OF MAJOR HOLDINGS (to be sent to the relevant issuer and to the CSSF)i

 B 1: Financial Instruments according to Art.
-12(1)(a) of the Transparency Law Type of financial Expiration Exercise/ Number of % of instrument datex Conversion voting vo- Periodxi rights that ting may be right- acquired if s the instrument is exercised/ converted.
+12(1)(a) of the Transparency Law Type of financial Expirati- Exercise/ Number of % of instrument on datex Conversi- voting vo- on rights that ting Periodxi may be righ- acquired if ts the instrument is exercised/ converted. % % % SUBTOTAL % B.1

 B 2: Financial Instruments with similar economic effect according to Art.
-12(1)(b) of the Transparency Law Type of financial Expiration Exercise/ Physical or Num- % of instrument datex Conversion cash ber voting Periodxi settlement- of rights xii vo- ting right- s
+12(1)(b) of the Transparency Law Type of financial Expirati- Exercise/ Physical or Num- % of instrument on datex Conversi- cash ber voting on settlement- of rights Periodxi xii vo- ting righ- ts % % % SUBTOTAL % B.2

 Notes